szmarczak/cacheable-lookup/README.md

 Type: `Array`

 DNS servers used to make the query.
-Can be overriden - then the new servers will be used.
+Can be overridden - then the new servers will be used.

 #### [lookup(hostname, options, callback)](https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback)